-A hui for people with disabilities was held to gage an understanding of what services matter most to them.
-Around 6 people attended the hui.
+A hui for people with disabilities was organised together with the Disabled Persons Assembly to gage an understanding of what services matter most to them.
+Around 16 people attended the hui.

 Events received the highest number of tokens at the hui for people with disabilities, followed by roads and footpaths, drinking water and community spaces.
 Interestingly climate change was the lowest priority for people with disabilities.